nccandiotti/nccandiotti/README.md

-### Hi there 👋 I'm Nicole :)
+### Hi there 👋 I'm Nicole!

 Software Engineer (in the making) with experience using JavaScript, React, Ruby, and Ruby on Rails.
-I also hold a bachelors degree from New York University and a masters degree from Columbia University in communication sciences and disorders.
+I also hold a bachelors degree from New York University 💜 and a masters degree from Columbia University 👑 in Communication Sciences and Disorders 🗣 .
 Prior to delving into coding, I worked as a medical speech-language pathologist.
-I hope to blend these areas of study and collaborate with others to create accessible technology, particularly for individuals with brain injuries, their caregivers, and medical providers.
+I hope to blend these areas of study and collaborate with others to create accessible technology, particularly for individuals with brain injuries 🧠, their caregivers, and medical providers 🩺.

+When I'm not coding, I love street photography (currently using a FUJI XT2 📸) and am a true Francophile, j'habitais à Paris il y a quelques ans 🇫🇷

 Happy to have you here :)

 <!--
 **nccandiotti/nccandiotti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.